tonym128/tonym128.github.io/_posts/2023-08-13-keeping-it-quite-whispercpp-raspberry-pi-python-and-a-telegram-bot.markdown

 ---
 author: tonym128
-comments: false
+comments: False
-date: 2023-08-13 12:14:41.000000000 +00:00
+date: 2023-08-13 12:14:41+00:00
-title: Shhh, keep quiet!
-Whisper.cpp, Raspberry Pi, Python and a Telegram bot
+title: "Shhh, keep quiet!
+Whisper.cpp, Raspberry Pi, Python and a Telegram bot"
 layout: single
-excerpt: "Shhh, keep quiet!
-Whisper.cpp, Raspberry Pi, Python and a Telegram bot"
+excerpt: "Building a Telegram bot with Whisper.cpp and a Raspberry Pi to automatically transcribe voice notes."
 ---
 # Table of Contents